 How does Azion reduce latency?

-In addition, Azion maximizes the efficiency of content delivery through a serverless model.
+In addition, Azion maximizes the efficiency of content delivery through a serverless computing model.
 While it’s easy to understand why moving servers closer to users can reduce latency, figuring out how to do so can be a difficult task.
 Usage patterns can change over time in ways that are difficult to predict.
 Without clear-cut knowledge of when and how these changes will take place, businesses must choose between wasting money on underused resources or risk poor performance due to overloaded servers.

 Luckily, Azion’s serverless computing provides a way to sidestep this headache.
 With serverless computing, companies pay only when applications run, eliminating the need to provision servers ahead of time.
 In addition, Edge Functions allow companies to break monolithic applications into discrete functions, each of which serves a specific purpose and automatically executes in response to events at the edge.
 Because these functions are small and lightweight, the processing time–and overhead–it takes to execute them is significantly diminished.